EMERITI PHILHARMONIC'S MISSION

 the repertoire of life

-69 year-young American conductor, music critic, video interview host, and performing arts administrator Daniel Kepl has discovered, as have so many musicians in his age group, that a lifetime making music is just the beginning of one's journey toward personal and artistic enlightenment.
+70 year-young American conductor, performing arts critic, video interview host, and administrator Daniel Kepl has discovered, as have so many musicians in his age group, that a lifetime making music is just the beginning of one's journey toward personal and artistic enlightenment.
 Secrets of a composer's compositional language and intellectual agenda - the musical jokes, slights-of-hand, subtexts of tragedy and comedy - are more intuitively understood and executed with greater confidence by mature musicians who have experienced, under different conductors and over many years, the repertoire of life.

-Mr. Kepl invites musicians, their family and friends from around the world 55 years of age and better - younger musicians are always welcome - to join him for an unforgettable once in a lifetime musical tour of Cuba from Friday, June 23 to Wednesday, July 5 2017.
-Dedicated to engaging Emeriti Philharmonic musicians in meaningful person-to-person social meals and informal chamber music sharing experiences with orchestral musicians in Cuba's three largest cities, there will also be plenty of free time for individual exploration as we travel from Havana to Camagüey and back.
-The 13-day trip, under the supervision of the Cuban Ministry of Culture, will mark the inauguration of annual residencies around the globe.
-The second Emeriti Philharmonic International Music Residency is scheduled for late Summer/early Fall 2018 - Portugal.
+Mr. Kepl invites musicians, their family and friends from around the world to join him for an unforgettable once in a lifetime travel and musical tour of Portugal in late August, early September 2018.
+Dedicated to engaging Emeriti Philharmonic musicians in meaningful person-to-person social meals and informal chamber music sharing experiences with orchestral musicians in Portugal, there will also be plenty of free time for individual exploration as we travel from Lisbon to Porto and other historic cultural cities in the country.
+The second Emeriti Philharmonic international travel and music residency is scheduled for late August/early September 2018.